wellitongervickas/wellitongervickas/README.md

-# Hi there! 👋
+Hi there! 👋

-I'm (gervickas.js), a passionate software engineer with expertise in blockchain technology, frontend and backend development, and Zero-Knowledge (ZK) research.
-I'm dedicated to pushing the boundaries of technology and building innovative solutions.
+I'm (gervickas.js), a passionate software engineer with a focus on frontend and backend development.
+I have a keen interest in pushing the boundaries of technology and building innovative solutions.

-- 💼 Currently working as a Blockchain Engineer
+💼 Currently working as a Software Engineer
-- 🚀 Exploring the world of Web3 and decentralized applications
-- 🔍 Researching Zero-Knowledge proofs for enhanced privacy and security
-- 🌟 Open source enthusiast and contributor
+🚀 Exploring the latest developments in frontend and backend technologies 🌟 Open source enthusiast and contributor

 Feel free to explore my repositories to see my latest projects and contributions.
 Let's connect and collaborate on exciting new ventures!